Trial Presentation Certificate FAQs

 How does the online program work?

 The Trial Presentation Professional Certificate Program can be purchased on the NCRA Learning Center under Individual Programs and Certification Education.
 To obtain the Trial Presentation Professional certificate you will watch an eight-hour workshop and then pass a comprehensive written exam.
-The workshop contains a series of nine seminars that can be viewed all at once or as time permits.
-After viewing the entire workshop you will receive immediate access to the exam.
+After viewing the entire workshop, you will receive immediate access to the exam.
 There is a 90-day viewing window upon purchase to watch the entire workshop and attempt the exam.
-Upon successful completion of the exam, a certificate will be mailed to the participant.
+Upon successful completion of the exam, click on "VIEW/PRINT YOUR CERTIFICATE" to retrieve your certificate and for the 0.8 CEU credit to be posted to your NCRA transcript.

 Can I retake the exam if I do not pass it?

-Attendees who do not pass the exam have the option to retake the exam.
+Attendees who do not pass the exam have the option to retake the exam for a fee of $10.
 Please contact email@example.com.